 Why You Might Be Making More Progress Than You Think

-I recently wrapped up a week that felt like a slog.
+A while back I wrapped up a week that felt like a slog.
 I gave it my all, but at the end, all I could see was the mountain of tasks left undone.

 Maybe you know the feeling.